nautilus-cyberneering/secure-git-guide/docs/010_GPG-Git-commits-partially-verified.md

 ![Commit with verified signature](../media/010/commit-with-verified-signature-on-github.png)

+It will verify not only the commits were you are the committer but also commits were you are the author.

 That is the straightforward case.
 However, there are some cases where you can get unexpected behaviour.
 We will describe some corner cases regarding signing git commits, but before that, we have to explain some basic Git concepts related to commit signatures.

 ## Committer vs author

 The "committer" is the person who executes the commit command `git commit`.
-Git gets the committer name, email and singing key from the configuration, and it is usually the global configuration.
+Git gets the committer name and email from the Git configuration, and it is usually the global configuration.

 ```s
 $ git config -l | grep user